joeshirey/JSRepoAnalysis/README.md

 ## Command-Line Arguments

 *   `file_link`: (Optional) The path to the code file or directory to analyze.
-*   `--regen`: Forces the tool to re-analyze files that have already been processed and stored in Firestore.
+*   `--regen`: Forces the tool to re-analyze files and update the corresponding record in BigQuery.
-*   `--db <database_name>`: Overrides the `FIRESTORE_DB` environment variable.
+*   `--db <table_name>`: Overrides the `BIGQUERY_TABLE` environment variable.
 *   `--reprocess-log <log_file_path>`: Reprocesses files listed in the specified error log.
-*   `--eval_only`: Analyzes a single file and prints the results to the console without saving to Firestore.
+*   `--eval_only`: Analyzes a single file and prints the results to the console without saving to BigQuery.

 ## Project Structure